 - Costa Calma: strong German community

-Lanzarote: areas and characteristics
+Lanzarote: areas and features

 Arrecife (capital)

-Administrative and commercial centre:
+Administrative and commercial center:

-- Population: approx. 64,000
+- Population: ~64,000 inhabitants

-- Full range of services, hospital, public institutions
+- Complete services, hospital, institutions

 - Main commercial port (Los Mármoles)